developmentseed/osm-seed/tiler-imposm/README.md

 # Tiler imposm

-This container is responsible to import the replication PBF files from osm-seed or OSM planet dump into the `tiler-db`
+This container is responsible to import the replication PBF files from osm-seed or OSM planet dump into the `tegola-tiler-db`

 If we are running the container for the first time the container will import the [OSM Land](http://data.openstreetmapdata.com/land-polygons-split-3857.zip) and [Natural Earth dataset](http://nacis.org/initiatives/natural-earth) and [osm-land] files into the data bases.
 [Check more here](https://github.com/go-spatial/tegola-osm#import-the-osm-land-and-natural-earth-dataset-requires-gdal-natural-earth-can-be-skipped-if-youre-only-interested-in-osm).